School meal programs in the United States: Costs and funding

-Both the National School Lunch Program and the School Breakfast Program give cash reimbursements for food served at participating schools.
-In the 2012–13 school year, the NSLP provided the following reimbursements for "non-severe-need" schools: $2.86 for free lunches, $2.46 for reduced-price lunches, $0.27 for paid lunches, $0.78 for free snacks, $0.39 for reduced-price snacks, and $0.07 for paid snacks.
-(Students eligible for reduced-price meals paid no more than 40 cents per meal.)
-A school may qualify for higher, "severe need" reimbursements if 40 percent or more of its lunches were served free or at reduced price in the second preceding year.

-The SBP provided the following reimbursements in 2012–13: $1.55 for free breakfasts, $1.25 for reduced-price breakfasts, and $0.27 for paid breakfasts.
+As of October 2024, states in the contiguous United States which serve lunches through the NSLP receive federal reimbursements at rates of $0.42 per full price meal, $4.03 per reduced price meal (meals which for which students cannot be charged more than 40 cents), and $4.43 per free meal.
+An additional $0.02 per meal served in a school which served 60% or more meals for free or at a reduced price in the 2022-2023 school year is given to the states.
+Participants in the SBP are given $0.39 per full price breakfast, $2.07 per reduced price breakfast, and $2.37 per free breakfast served, and schools which served 40% or more NSLP lunches at free or reduced-price received an extra $0.47 per reduced price or free breakfast served.
+States are given $0.11 per full price snack, $0.60 per reduced price snack, and $1.21 per free snack served in afterschool care programs.

 For fiscal year 2011, the cost of the SBP was $3 billion, compared with $10.8 million in 1970.
 The cost of the NSLP was $11.1 billion in 2011, compared with $70 million in 1947.

 Budget trends suggest that meal production costs over the last five years have been increasing faster than revenues.
 A report by the USDA's Economic Research Service in July 2008 suggested: "Cost pressures may be a barrier to improving school menus in some cases.
 The nationally representative School Lunch and Breakfast Cost Study II found that while the mean reported cost of producing lunch during 2005–06 was below the reimbursement rate, about one in four school districts reported costs above the reimbursement rate."
 It continued, "Further, the mean full cost of producing a lunch was higher than the reimbursement rate."

 The study also found that reported costs rose, but full costs fell, from 1992–2005, reflecting an increase in the number of school food authorities being charged by school districts for indirect costs in response to the districts' own budget pressures (School Nutrition Association, 2006).
 Other sources of financial pressure include increases in health care costs for employees (GAO, 2003; Woodward-Lopez et al., 2005) and, more recently, rising food costs (FRAC, 2008).